yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 from our previous example.
 Click run to check out the output CSS and JS strings.

 <iframe style = "padding: 0; margin: 0; background: transparent; width: 100%" src = "https://runkit.com/e/oembed-iframe?target=%2Fusers%2Fyyjhao%2Frepositories%2F604ef0d71eb4a8001a854271%2Fdefault&referrer=" height = "400" frameborder ="0" allowfullscreen></iframe>

-# Conclusion

-In contrast to our previous attempts, our overly simplified build time CSS-in-JS extractor is not very exciting.
-The restriction is very limiting, and actually using this will require more set up.

-We can explore ways to loosen these restrictions.
-However, implementing a more capable extractor falls out of scope of this series, because this can easily blwo up into a large project in itself.